We were grievers

 Suddenly, she was standing near an empty hole in the ground.
 This would be the final resting place of her father, under an oak tree, under the ground.
 Words fell out of her mouth before she realised, phrases that should've been said at the church but weren't because of her stubbornness and sadness.

 "My Dad was a man of great integrity; he said to me that I should always reach for the sky and fly.
 Now, he is living by that same principle.
 I just hope that maybe his second life will be better for him then the final moments of his first.
 He'll watch over all of us because he's a man that keeps to his promises.
 He's with mom now too which should be like love at first sight again.
 Dad, I'll be alright, I'm always alright, and it’s just you that I worry about."

 They then condemn her father to the ground.

-It's her final words of the event.
-She leaves the cemetery early and no one can blame her really.
-She knows that she will back some time, someday, some hour, she wasn't really sure.
+It was her final words of the event.
+She left the cemetery early and no one could blame her really.
+She knew that she would be back some time, someday, some hour, she wasn't really sure.
 But when she would come back she would talk to a gravestone and she would believe that her father was listening to her.

 That time was not now.

 Gwen found herself sitting on a gargantuan tree stump in the middle of a forest.
 This was the place where her father often took her and they had a picnic, he read her stories and she laughed and enjoyed the day out in the middle of nowhere.